Login to course and Turn editing on, located on the black bar at the top under ‘Course Administration.’

 Post threshold for blocking – Students can be blocked from posting more than a given number of posts in a given time period.

-Grade – This setting controls the category in which this activity’s grades are placed in the Gradebook.
-Only if you have the categories set up in the Gradebook.
+Grade – This setting controls the category in which this activity’s grades are placed in the Gradebook and is only manageable if you have the categories set up in the Gradebook.

 Common Module settings – Group settings, Group Mode – When course group mode is turned on, the group mode can be one of three levels: No groups, Separate groups or Visible groups.